 Save Time and Money

 By targeting your ideal client you don’t need to juggle loads of social media accounts and write blog articles targeting a different audience every day.
-Instead you will just need to spend quality time speaking to your ideal client.
+Instead, you just need to spend quality time speaking to your ideal client.

 So, now we know why our ideal client profile is so important and that an ideal client is someone who: